| | | | | | | |

 Apple cobbler on a plate with a crockpot and some apples behind it

-• Vanilla ice cream – For serving.
-Optional, but who can resist the hot cobbler with a scoop of ice cream?
+• Vanilla ice cream: Who can resist the hot cobbler with a scoop of ice cream?
+Serve it warm with a big scoop of vanilla ice cream for an extra special touch.

 How To Make The Best Slow Cooker Apple Cobbler

-2. Sprinkle the apples with ½ teaspoon of cinnamon and mix it in a bit to combine.
+2. Add Some Spice: Sprinkle half of the cinnamon over the apple filling and gently mix it in a bit to combine.

 Recipe Tips